Malizma333/line-rider-web-guide/README.md

 ## Contributing

+Contributing is only available to those with a GitHub account and access to git.
 To contribute, simply create a separate branch to make changes on, and open up a pull request.
 For less frequent users of GitHub, the following instructions go more in detail about how to do this.

 ### Creating the Branch